CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-02.md

     >**Note:** The window closes automatically after running the script.

 1. Open the Microsoft Defender portal, in the left-hand menu, under the **Assets** area, select **Devices**.
-If the device is not shown, complete the next task and come back to check it back later.
+If the device is not shown, complete the next task and come back to check it later.
 It can take up to 60 minutes for the first device to be displayed in the portal.

      ![Picture 1](../Media/SC-200-img22.png)